+- you are an interposed entity receiving a payment and passing that payment on, or

 - you are a company making a payment to

 - a CGT concession stakeholder, or

-- an interposed entity, or

-- you are an interposed entity receiving a payment and passing that payment on.
+- an interposed entity.

-This is the case despite section 109 of the ITAA 1936 which can treat excessive payments to shareholders, directors and associates as dividends.
-Therefore section 109 no longer has any application to these payments.
+This is the case despite section 109 of the ITAA 1936, which can treat excessive payments to shareholders, directors and associates as dividends.
+Therefore section 109, no longer has any application to these payments.